 In order to qualify for Tier-Two placements, students must pass the Clinical Qualifying Examination.
-The Clinical Qualifying Examination consists of analysis of case material developed by faculty.
-Students use the case material to develop a case formulation (diagnosis and treatment plan) and prepare a video of a client session that illustrates the application of the treatment plan.
+The Clinical Qualifying Examination consists of analysis of cases.
 Details about the Clinical Qualifying Examination can be found on the Clinical Qualifying Examination Canvas page.
-A scoring rubric is provided to guide student's work to ensure all required areas are addressed.
+A scoring rubric will be provided to guide student's work to ensure all required areas are addressed.

 Students must enroll in a practicum course when completing practicum experiences.
-Course enrollment must be sequential and correspond to the level of training a student is completing.
+Course enrollment must be sequential and correspond to the level of training a student is completing. (see section VII: Subsection 11, Practicum and Internship courses for more information)

-- ED 792 Initial Practicum I (1)
+- CNSL 792 Initial Practicum I (1)

-- ED 793 Initial Practicum II (1)
+- CNSL 793 Initial Practicum II (1)

-- ED 794 Initial Practicum III (1)
+- CNSL 794 Initial Practicum III (1)

-- ED 840 PsyD Practicum I (1)
+- CNSL 840 PsyD Practicum I (1)

-- ED 841 PsyD Practicum II (1)
+- CNSL 841 PsyD Practicum II (1)

-- ED 842 PsyD Practicum III (1)
+- CNSL 842 PsyD Practicum III (1)

-- ED 843 Advanced Clinical Experience I (1)
+- CNSL 843 Advanced Clinical Experience I (1)

-- ED 844 Advanced Clinical Experience II (1)
+- CNSL 844 Advanced Clinical Experience II (1)

-- ED 845 Advanced Clinical Experience III (1)
+- CNSL 845 Advanced Clinical Experience III (1)